kodi-game/game.libretro.thepowdertoy/README.md

 ### Description

-The Powder Toy is a desktop version of the classic "falling sand" physics game.
+The Powder Toy is a desktop version of the classic falling sand physics game.
 It simulates air pressure and velocity as well as heat!

 ### License